JoaquinViera/materialNonLinearity.jl/README.md

 ## Introduction

-FEM code to analyze 2D Euler Bernoulli beams with non linear and non linear constitutive laws such as
+FEM code to analyze 2D Euler Bernoulli beams with linear and non-linear constitutive laws such as

 * Linear elastic
 * Elastic perfectly plastic